 Vermont was the very first state that was admitted to the union after the ratification of the constitution and having 80% of their territory as forest means that they gave loads of trees, but not much gambling or casinos.

-Gambling in Vermont is illegal in commercial and tribal casinos, so anyone in state that wishes to gamble needs to travel to bordering states like Connecticut, New York, New Jersey or even to Montreal in Canada.
+Gambling in Vermont is illegal in commercial and tribal casinos, so anyone in the state that wishes to gamble needs to travel to bordering states like Connecticut, New York, New Jersey or even to Montreal in Canada.

-The closest casino is in New York, the Akwesasne Mohawk Casino Resort, two-and-a-half-hour drive from Burlington, while Vermont is at more or less the same distance taken to the Canadian border.
+The closest casino is in New York, the Akwesasne Mohawk Casino Resort, a two-and-a-half-hour drive from Burlington, while Vermont is at more or less the same distance taken to the Canadian border.
 Those electing Connecticut as their place to gamble have the tribal Foxwoods and Mohegan Sun casinos at around five hours drive and Atlantic City at seven hours drive distance.

 The only real money legal operation in the state is the lottery as there aren’t any casinos or slots.
 Vermont did have electronic state lottery terminals in 2015 as a pilot project, 25 of these terminals, but in 2016 the state made them illegal and the terminals were removed.

 Since 1959 that pari-mutuel gambling is legal, but there are no racetracks operating for decades now.
-The Vermont State Fair operated in 1963 and held horse racing with pari-mutuel betting for four years, after which greyhound racing replaced them, until it was finally closed in 1992.
+The Vermont State Fair operated in 1963 and held horse racing with pari-mutuel betting for four years, after which greyhound racing replaced them until it was finally closed in 1992.

 In recent years, state representative Ronald Hubert proposed legislation to establish a casino in Vermont, something he has done for 6 years in a row, but these bills haven’t even passed the committee stage, so it doesn’t seem that a casino in Vermont will appear any time soon.